sravan-a-l-1/gcp-nginx-firewall-webserver/README.md

 ## Project Overview

-This project demonstrates how to deploy an **NGINX web server on a Google Cloud Compute Engine VM** and configure **VPC firewall rules** to allow HTTP traffic from the internet.
+This project demonstrates how to deploy an **NGINX web server on a Google Cloud Compute Engine virtual machine** and configure **VPC firewall rules** to allow HTTP traffic from the internet.

 A virtual machine running **Ubuntu Linux** hosts the NGINX server, and users can access the website through the VM’s **external IP address**.